Smoked Chicken Wings

 Helpful Tips and Tricks

 • Want crispier skin?
-Just before serving, place the smoked wings under the broiler for a few minutes.
+Just before serving, place the smoked chicken wings under the broiler for a few minutes.

 • Check the temp.
-Poultry is considered safe to eat once the internal temperature reaches 165°F. We cooked these longer, to about 175°F, so they would be more tender.
-Because of the higher fat content, they won’t dry out like other cuts would.
+Poultry is considered safe to eat once the internal temperature reaches 165°F.

-dipping drumette in ranch dressing
+dipping chicken wing in ranch dressing

 Heat in the oven for 10 to 15 minutes at 350°F or until warmed through.
 Line a baking sheet with foil to prevent any sticking.